When to treat

 Amoxicillin for 5 days

-Clarithromycin for 5 days1
+Clarithromycin1 for 5 days

-Erythromycin for 5 days1
+Erythromycin (If pregnant)1 for 5 days

 If failed on first line (worsening symptoms on first choice taken for at least 2 to 3 days)